About Oxygen Concentrators

 An oxygen concentrator is a device that concentrates oxygen from a gas supply (usually ambient air) by selectively removing nitrogen to provide a stream of oxygen-rich products.
 They were created to replace compact high-pressure oxygen cylinders or small cryogenic liquid oxygen systems, allowing patients using medical oxygen therapy to receive treatment at home.
 Oxygen concentrators consist of an air compressor, two cylinders filled with zeolite pellets or beads, a pressure equalization reservoir, and a number of valves and tubing.

-There are two main types of zeolite molecular sieve for oxygen concentrator on the market, sodium and lithium type molecular sieves.
+There are two main types of provided by on the market, sodium and lithium type molecular sieves.
 Lithium-type zeolite molecular sieves are more efficient than sodium-type zeolite molecular sieves and can greatly reduce the size of the oxygen concentrator, making it smaller and more portable.
-Since lithium based molecular sieve is much more expensive than sodium type molecular sieves, sodium type oxygen molecular sieves are also prevalent in the market for most situations.
+Since is much more expensive than sodium type molecular sieves, sodium type oxygen molecular sieves are also prevalent in the market for most situations.

 Zeolite is the essence of the oxygen concentrator.
 Oxygen concentrators use molecular sieves composed of zeolites to adsorb nitrogen from the atmosphere, which is subsequently expelled.
 Thus, this type of adsorption system is functionally a nitrogen scrubber, allowing other atmospheric gases to go through.
 This leaves oxygen as the principal remaining gas.
 Under high pressure, the porous zeolite adsorbs a large amount of nitrogen due to its larger surface area and chemical properties.
 Afterwards, oxygen and other free components are collected and the pressure drops, allowing the nitrogen to desorb.
 In a modest way, zeolites act as a filter for nitrogen molecules.